vanesterik/mads-2025-hackathon/README.md

 ```
 The see this in action.

 You will find that on the first run, the data is turned into a binary vector, and cached to [artifacts/vectorcache](artifacts/vectorcache/).
-The `RegexGenerator` creates a hash values based on all the regexes, so if you modify the regexes the hash will change.
+The `RegexGenerator` creates a hash values based on all the regexes, and a regex based on the hash of the filepath used to create the vectors.
+So if you modify the regexes the hash will change and the vectors will be re-calculated.

 In [artifacts/csv](artifacts/csv) you will find a `regex_evaluation_hash.csv` file.
 This looks like this: